-The Local Plan (previously known as Local Development Framework) sets out the priorities for the development of the borough and will be used for making decisions on planning applications.
+The Local Plan (previously known as Local Development Framework) sets out the priorities for the development of the borough and is used for making decisions on planning applications.
 It consists of a number of planning documents and guidance.

 We have reviewed the policies in our Core Strategy and Development Management Plan as part of our Local Plan Review.
-The independent Examination of the submission Local Plan by the Secretary of State is ongoing.
+The Local Plan was adopted on 3 July 2018.

 |Twickenham Area Action Plan||Adopted July 2013|

 |Saved Unitary Development Plan||Adopted March 2005.
 Remaining saved parts superseded by the Local Plan Review|

 |Site Allocations Plan||No longer being progressed.
 Please refer to the Local Plan Review|

 |Joint West London Waste Plan||Adopted 30 July 2015|

 |Community Infrastructure Levy|